ibm-cloud-docs/cloud-object-storage/info/velero.md

 # Velero Integration
 {: #velero}
-[Velero](https://github.com/heptio/velero){:new_window} (formerly Heptio Ark) is a toolset to backup and restore your Kubernetes cluster resources.
-Ark supports the use of S3-compatible storage providers including {{site.data.keyword.cos_full}} for different backup/snapshot operations.
+[Velero](https://github.com/heptio/velero){:new_window} (formerly Heptio Ark) is a toolset for backing up and restoring Kubernetes clusters by using the S3 API.

 Velero consists of two parts:

 * Server component that runs on the cluster
-* Command-line tool that runs on a local client
+* Command-line interface that runs on a local client

 ## Prerequisites
 {: #velero-prereqs}

-Before you begin you'll need to ensure you have the following:
+Before you begin, you need the following setup:

 * The [`IBM Cloud CLI`](/docs/cli?topic=cloud-cli-ibmcloud-cli){:new_window} installed
-* The [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/){:new_window} command-line tool installed and configured to connect to your cluster
+* The [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/){:new_window} command-line tool that is installed and configured to connect to your cluster
 * An {{site.data.keyword.cos_short}} instance
 * A {{site.data.keyword.cos_short}} bucket
 * HMAC credentials with Writer access to bucket

 ## Install Velero Client
 {: #velero-install}

-1. Download the latest [release](https://github.com/heptio/velero/releases){:new_window} of Ark for your OS
+1. Download the most recent [version](https://github.com/heptio/velero/releases){:new_window} of Velero for your OS
-2. Extract the tarball to a folder on your local system
+2. Extract the .tar file to a folder on your local system
-3. Verify you can run the `velero` binary such as the following:
+3. Verify you can run the `velero` binary:

 ```
 velero --help
 ```

-Output:

 ```
 Velero is a tool for managing disaster recovery, specifically for Kubernetes